Food Services and Programs

 Second Harvest Heartland collects, stores and distributes millions of pounds of food each year.

 Expanding partnerships and increasing access to fresh produce available in Minnesota.

-Every day, our Food Rescue team collects thousands of pounds of produce, dairy, deli, meat, bakery and grocery items from more than 350 grocery retail partners.
+Every day, our Food Rescue team collects thousands of pounds of produce, dairy, deli, meat, bakery and grocery items from nearly 500 retail partners.